The Best Antivirus of 2019 to Protect Windows 10

 Paid version: $40 per year for one device, $60 per year for three devices

-Malwarebytes does protect your PC from malware, scoring well in recent independent testing for guarding against malware infections.
+Malwarebytes does protect your PC from a virus or malware, scoring well in recent independent testing for guarding against malware infections.
 But that's not really what Malwarebytes is known for.
 If you find yourself in trouble, the go-to disinfectant for many is Malwarebytes.
 You can get protection and disinfection for one device for $40 a year.
 To cover 10 devices -- any combination of Windows, MacOS and Android -- it's $130.
-To get the free version, at the end of the free 14-day trial, Malwarebytes reverts to a free version that includes an on-demand cleaner that detects and removes malware when you run a scan.
+To get the free antivirus version, download this trial version, which "downgrades" to a no-fee on-demand cleaner with fewer features that detects and removes viruses and malware when you run a scan.

 Also worth considering

-In addition to the three antivirus apps we recommend above, a handful of other anti-malware tools are worth considering if you find them at a better price or for whatever reason prefer to use one over our picks above.
+In addition to the three antivirus apps we recommend above, a handful of other anti-malware tools are worth considering among the best antivirus protection if you find them at a better price or for whatever reason prefer to use one over our picks above.

 Platform: Windows